-The ‘trickiest’ part of starting your Invisalign treatment is finding your local Invisalign provider and booking a consultation.
-After that, the provider will handle all the technical aspects of taking scans, x-rays, and molds of your teeth at your appointment.
+Starting your Invisalign treatment means selecting a local Invisalign provider and booking a consultation.
+They take over all technical aspects of taking scans, x-rays, and molds of your teeth at your appointment.
 You just have to show up, answer questions, and, of course, keep your mouth open when asked.

 |Average score: 4.5/5||Average score: 4.7/5|

-Byte and Invisalign are both pretty well-loved by their customers.
+Both Invisalign and Byte are well reviewed and have customers who really love their systems.
 And that’s not terribly surprising since Byte is our top-rated at-home service and Invisalign is the top in-office method.
-Even the best options, however, can experience minor mishaps.
+While the reviews aren’t perfect across the board, even great treatments have mishaps from time to time.
 What’s important is that these mishaps are the exceptions for both companies, not the norm.

 No one wants a purchase to go wrong, and when it comes to your teeth, your satisfaction is critical.